Invertus/elasticsearch/README.md

 1. Download module's zip
 2. Extract .zip and rename folder name to "brad"
 3. Switch to Elasticsearch 5 (OPTIONAL)
-    Brad comes with Elasticsearch 2 library ready for use, if you want to switch to Elasticsearch 5, you have to manually     install it.
+    Module comes with Elasticsearch 2 library ready for use, if you want to switch to Elasticsearch 5, you have to manually     install it.
 After step *2* `cd` into "brad" directory and run:

     ```
     composer require elasticsearch/elasticsearch ~5.0
     ```

-    After successfully installing Elasticsearch 5 library continue with Brad installation.
+    After successfully installing Elasticsearch 5 library continue with module installation.
 4. Compress the renamed folder into a zip archive
 5. Log into your PrestaShop's back office
 6. Navigate to "Modules" tab